mitre/ptmatchadapter/examples/ptmatchadapter-fril/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## TO DO (Wish List)
+1. Use HTTP POST when performing the FHIR search to retrieve the data that is to be used in the record matching operation.
+When using GET, the search parameters are likely stored in the FHIR server's access log, which may be a privacy concern.